Pedal Enclosure Size Chart & Comparison

 Frequently Asked Questions

-What are the internal dimensions of a 125B?
+What are the dimensions of a 125B enclosure?

 They share the same 59 × 111 mm footprint.
-The 1590BS is deeper — 38 mm vs 27 mm.
-Choose the BS variant when you need extra internal height for top-mounted jacks, tall capacitors, or stacked PCBs.
+The 1590BS is deeper — 38 mm vs 27 mm (11 mm more internal height).
+Choose the BS variant when you need room for top-mounted jacks, tall capacitors, or stacked PCBs.

 Most standard PedalPCB boards are designed for a 125B enclosure (52 × 107 mm usable).
 Larger dual-footswitch or high-component-count designs may need a 1590BB or 1590XX.
-Always check the PCB dimensions listed on the PedalPCB product page and use the fit checker above to confirm.
+Always check the PCB dimensions listed on the PedalPCB product page and use the fit checker in the tool above to confirm.

 Do Gorva enclosures have screw bosses?

-No. Gorva enclosures have no internal screw bosses, which gives you the full internal volume for components.
-This makes them a good option when you need maximum usable space in a compact footprint.
+No. Gorva enclosures have no internal screw bosses, so you get the full internal cavity for components.
+This makes them a good option when you need maximum usable space in a compact footprint — the Gorva C65, for example, is comparable to a 125B in external size but offers more usable area inside.

 Related Tools